-How to Start a Podcast in 2023 (Free Guide to Make Your First Show)
+How to Start a Podcast in 2023 (Free Guide To Your First Show)

-Businesses are slowly opening up to the power of podcasting.
+Despite these numbers, some businesses are still opening up to the power of podcast-hosting sites.

-This step-by-step guide will take you from planning to post-production so that you have your own podcast up and running in no time.
+This step-by-step guide will take you from planning to post-production so that you have your podcast up and running quickly.

 Let’s get started.